ajdecon/ansible-simple-slurm-cluster/README.md

 ideas or writing software.
 I am rarely concerned with stability or user experience, and more often with seeing what I can break. :) YMMV!

-They have mostly been tested on EC2 but there's nothing cloud-specific in them, so they should work on normal hardware.
+They have mostly been tested on EC2 using ami-5492ba3c, but there's nothing cloud-specific in them, so they should work on normal hardware.